europeanplaice/subset_sum/readme.md

-# Subset Sum
+# Subset Sum(dpss)

-This is a Rust implementation that calculates subset sum problem.
+This is a Rust implementation that calculates subset sum problem using dynamic programming.
 It solves subset sum problem and returns a set of decomposed integers.
 It also can match corresponding numbers from two vectors and be used for Account reconciliation.

+`dpss` is short for `dynamic programming subset sum`.

 ## Installation
 Binary files are provided on the [Releases](https://github.com/europeanplaice/subset_sum/releases) page.
 When you download one of these, please add it to your PATH manually.